 Reporting on the thematic facility

-1. The Commission shall report on the use and the distribution of the thematic facility between its components, including on the support provided to the actions in or in relation to third countries under the Union Actions.
-When, based on the information presented to it, the European Parliament decides to make recommendations for actions to be supported under the Thematic Facility, the Commission shall endeavour to take such recommendations into account.
+1. The Commission shall report on the use and distribution of the thematic facility referred to in Article 8 between its components, including on the support provided to the actions in or in relation to third countries under Union actions.
+When, on the basis of the information presented to it, the European Parliament makes recommendations for actions to be supported under the Thematic Facility, the Commission shall endeavour to take such recommendations into account.

-Article 25
+Article 29